How to Differentiate Your Product

 - HiPPO influence

 Who are the repeaters?
 Repeaters rarely think for themselves and instead look to others for answers so that they can repeat them to colleagues and other team members.
 Often, if you’re tackling a problem, a repeater will look to how others do it in your vertical and suggest you copy your competitor.
-That’s not always a negative; in UX in particular, using well-known design patterns can be a great thing.
-We all think like repeaters sometimes, but if you’re explicitly thinking of ways to differentiate your product, the repeater mindset is not one to emulate.
+To be clear, this is not always a negative; in UX in particular, using well-established design patterns can be a great thing.
+We all think like repeaters sometimes, but if you’re explicitly ideating ways to differentiate your product, the repeater mindset is not one to emulate.

 The HiPPO (highest paid person’s opinion) will sometimes rule the roost in larger corporates.
-If business differentiation is decided at the strategic level this can often mean that it’s HiPPOs who are making these decisions.
-It’s important therefore for HiPPOs to gather input from all parts of the business so that strategic decisions that are made at a higher level take into consideration feedback from LoPPOs (lowest paid person’s opinions) too.
-VC God Marc Andreessen actively encourages his members of staff to challenge every idea he has.
-HiPPOs can learn a lot from this approach.
+If business’ differentiators are decided at the strategic level this can often mean that it’s HiPPOs who are making these decisions.
+It’s important therefore for HiPPOs to gather input from all parts of the business so that strategic decisions that are made at a higher level take into consideration feedback from non-HiPPOs too too.
+VC billionaire Marc Andreessen actively encourages his members of staff to challenge every idea he has.
+We can all learn a lot from this approach.

 The best product insights delivered to your inbox.
 Weekly.